 Excessive attachment to pleasure

-Immediate, external and fleeting pleasures make us feel good in the short term.
+Immediate, external, and fleeting pleasures make us feel good in the short term.
 But these pleasures create a risk of negative long-term outcomes.
 As we delve into a cookie jar, go on a shopping marathon or have an extra drink – we form attachments and the desire to repeat these sensations.
-We mistake the fleeting wants for happiness.
+We mistake the fleeting want for happiness.
 However, as soon as a particular pleasure is achieved, we move to chase new passions.
-Never satisfied.
+We are never satisfied.

 4) Hatred Results From Pain

 anushayi – accompanying

 dvesha – aversion, pushing away, avoidance